Design overview

 Status bar

-See Using the status bar to learn more.
+See the section below on the canvas and the article Using the status bar to learn more.

 1.3.
 Rulers

-The horizontal and vertical rulers which are attached to the design surface help you to size and position elements on the canvas.
-The default units are pixels (px), with the top-left corner of the canvas corresponding to the position (x=0, y=0).
-The rulers also track the location of your mouse pointer as you move it across the design surface.
+The horizontal and vertical rulers attached to the design surface help you to size and position items on the canvas.
+The default units are pixels (px), with the top-left corner of the canvas corresponding to the position 0,0.
+The rulers also track the location of your mouse pointer as you move it.

 Rulers